petrvanblokland/DesignDesignSpace/Site.md

 ~~~

 #### What can you do in 1 day?
-**And how to select from...**

-* A design game
+* Play a design game
-* A model exhibition space
+* Design a model exhibition space
-* Sketching the basics of a corporate identity
+* Sketch the basics of a corporate identity
-* The design a gridded page
-* Or a scripted info-graphic
+* Design a gridded page or a scripted info-graphic
-* A couple of TypeCooker words with feedback
+* Draw couple of <a href="typecooker.com" targer="External">TypeCooker</a> words with feedback
-* Writing code for a DrawBot animation.
+* Write code for a DrawBot animation
-* ...

-(How would you select one?)
+* Examine how to select one of the above.

 #### In 1 week?

-Research specific aspect of typographic parameters • Research, write, design and present a mini-thesis • Design a simple corporate identity and program all applications in PageBot • Design an exhibition • Simulate a graphic design studio • Fill a Moleskine with 100 sketch pages.
+* Study typographic parameters
+* Research, write, design and present a mini-thesis about…
+* Design a simple corporate identity
+* Or program the manual in PageBot
+* Simulate a graphic design studio
+* Fill a Moleskine with 100 sketch pages.
+Then select the best.
+* …

 #### In 1 month?
-Develop a PageBot publication • Improve your sketching skills.
+* Develop a PageBot publication
+* Improve your sketching skills
+* Design design education tools
+* Do almost any design project that can be done in a month.
+* …

 #### In 1 year?
+* Become an independent typographer with some experience.
+* Improve experience as type designer
+* Or design educator
-Become an experienced typographyer.
-Or type designer.
-Or design educator.
-Or a designer knowing how to write code.
+* Or a designer knowing how to write code.
+* Or know how to communicatie with professional programmers
+* You can ask a lot of relevant questions to your self.
+Accepting that the answers take some more time.

 ~~~Python
 page = doc.newPage(title='How', name='how.html', template='home')